 Students begin the clinical application process the second semester of their sophomore year.

-Students may need to register for BIOL 364 in their sophomore year with special permission from the chairperson of the Biology Department.
+Students may need to register for BIOL 364 in their Junior year with special permission from the chairperson of the Biology Department.

 Synthesis course: not required